codeforfunprojects/H2SDocumentation/MentorInfo.md

 Check-in computers have InsomniaX installed on the desktop.
 You can use this to keep the computers from going to sleep.
 Computers that go to sleep require time to boot back up -- this can be a big problem when we’re handling a large line of people.

 ## Being a good mentor
-0. Make sure you are set up on Slack [per the mentor instructions above.](#How-to-join-Slack)
+0. Make sure you are set up on Slack [per the mentor instructions above.](#How-to-join-Slack).
+Please be sure to pay attention to the mentor channel.

 1. Enforce the rules

     a.
 No drinks on desks -- put them on the floor.

     b.
 No food at the computers.
 They can eat at the couches in the middle of the lab where we can see them.

+2. Circle time every day at 2pm.
+This is a great way to break the ice with your students, bring in new students to the group, see how everyone is doing, and encourage them to work together.

-2. Email the parents at regular intervals.
+3. Email the parents at regular intervals.
 (More info coming soon.)